Lokhvir/MyPortfolio/README.md

 # Portfolio

-I don't really know what I write in this read me file so I'll just put a to do list of things to make the portfolio look better.

-Also, I'ts an amateur portfolio for now but it's what I got.

-Thing on my to do list:
+Things on my to do list:

-1 - Add images of my cats as a dropdown menu style when hovering over their names.

-2 - Fix the id targeting of anchors
+- Fix the id targeting of anchors

-3 - Make a english version of it with a menu button to change language.
+- Do a english version with a menu button to change language.

-4 - Add new projects and change the layout.
+- Add new projects and change the layout.